spidemen/Min-Database/README.md

 There are five projects.
 HFpage, mostly do add, delete, update on HFpage.

-HFfile, also do add, delete, update,search,ect on different records, number, string.
+HFfile, also do add, delete, update,search,etc on different records, number, string.
 Also, on different pages, should mataince order of records.

 Buff Mange-project3: do love-hate buff replace policy, and build hash table for search.